 Along with catering for wedding and events, we offer seasonal lodging, beach and tennis club memberships, the casual “Hungry Dog Cafe,” and a friendly pub with happy hour specials and scheduled live entertainment.

-Jane W. Rosenthal, the sole proprietor of the Owenego, has been at the helm of the business since the 1950’s, when her first husband, Cornelius T. Driscoll purchased the property from Dr. Joseph Higgins.
-While Rosenthal is very much involved in the daily decision-making at the Owenego, she has entrusted her nephews and niece to manage her operation.
+Jane W. Rosenthal, held the helm of the business from the 1950’s, upon the passing of her her first husband, the honorable Cornelius T. Driscoll, until her own passing in 2012.
+Rosenthal bequeathed the business to her nephews and niece, John and Frank Bloomquist and Jane Peck, who carry on their aunt’s tradition of greeting guests to the Connecticut shoreline.
 A long-standing, family-run business, then, the Owenego proudly welcomes multi-generations of families each summer to enjoy frolicking in Long Island Sound, playing on any of the three, red-clay tennis courts, or simply seeking respite from the dog days of summer on our expansive lawns.

-So, we delve into our future upon the very cornerstone of our historical past – a firm commitment to the families and individuals who enjoy the simple pleasures of a day at the beach!
-And for those who choose the Owenego for a wedding, our commitment to family will positively enhance your special day as well, granting you a personal touch not found in other, more commercial venues.
+So, we delve into our future upon the very cornerstone of our historical past – a firm commitment to the families and individuals who enjoy the simple pleasures of a day at the beach, as well as to the wonderful community in which we do business!
+And for those who choose the Owenego for a wedding, our dedication to family will positively enhance your special day as well, granting you a personal touch not found in other venues.
 We are proudly unique in character and deeply rooted in history.
 Become part of our tradition, by joining us at the Owenego, for a summer, a day, or, like many, a lifetime!

 Click here to learn how to order a limited edition, commemorative giclée of the Owenego Inn.
 The perfect wedding gift or anniversary gift.